Redistributor: Transforming Empirical Data Distributions: Abstract

 \section{Abstract}

-We present an algorithm and package, Redistributor, which forces a~collection of scalar samples to follow a~desired distribution.
-When given independent and identically distributed samples of some random variable $S$ and the continuous cumulative distribution function of some desired target $T$, it provably produces a~consistent estimator of the transformation $R$ which satisfies $R(S)=T$ in distribution.
-As the distribution of $S$ or $T$ may be unknown, we also include algorithms for efficiently estimating these distributions from samples.
+We present an~algorithm and package, Redistributor, which forces a~collection of scalar samples to follow a~desired distribution.
+When given independent and identically distributed samples of some random variable $S$ and the~continuous cumulative distribution function of some desired target $T$, it provably produces a~consistent estimator of the~transformation~$R$ which satisfies $R(S)=T$ in distribution.
+As the~distribution of $S$ or $T$ may be unknown, we also include algorithms for efficiently estimating these distributions from samples.
 This allows for various interesting use cases in image processing, where Redistributor serves as a~remarkably simple and easy-to-use tool that is capable of producing visually appealing results.
-The package is implemented in Python and is optimized to efficiently handle large data sets, making it also suitable as a~preprocessing step in machine learning.
-The source code is available at \href{https://gitlab.com/paloha/redistributor}{https://gitlab.com/paloha/redistributor}.
+For color correction it outperforms other model-based methods and excels in achieving photorealistic style transfer, surpassing deep learning methods in content preservation.
+The~package is implemented in Python and is optimized to efficiently handle large datasets, making it also suitable as a~preprocessing step in machine learning.
+The~source code is available at \href{https://github.com/paloha/redistributor}{https://github.com/paloha/redistributor}.